-In my professional career I’ve worked in publishing for 7 years at City Life magazine followed by 25 years working as a senior account handler at a large independent Manchester advertising agency.
-I now work from home managing my property portfolio.
+In his professional career Mark worked in publishing for 7 years at Manchester’s City Life magazine, followed by 25 years working as an account director and company director at a large independent advertising agency.
+Mark now works from home managing a property portfolio.

 I have lived locally for over 30 years and have witnessed the many positive changes to the school.
 I am currently serving as a Parent Governor, I have 2 children attending the school and another who has recently left.
 My motivation for becoming a governor was that I wanted to be involved in supporting the continued success of Chorlton High School.